Parts & accessories

 Generators power the grid and move energy constantly, creating a continuous frequency.
 A large load can disconnect from the grid and the frequency stays nearly the same.
 The software they use has to act quickly on Iceland’s low inertia systems to restore the same frequency after a power change.

 This new software is especially critical for the aluminum smelting industry, which relies on uninterrupted power.
-Additionally, the same technology was used to deploy Wide Area Monitoring Software.
+Additionally, the same company deployed Wide Area Monitoring Software.
 This program gathers, analyzes, and predicts real-time electrical grid data.
 It can minimize disruption and its effects to restore normal power levels faster.
 In fact, power can be rebalanced in as little as half a second.
 This technology is being explored in other European countries such as Spain, Portugal, and Denmark.

 Iceland pioneered the use of geothermal energy and has increased its use significantly in the last 10 years.
 Currently, geothermal power generates 25% of the country’s electricity production.
 The country’s focus on renewable energy greatly improved the economy—it directly and indirectly created more jobs.
 It also better serves other industries who have cut costs by using that type of power.
 Despite these changes, geothermal energy is still in its infancy.
 Engineers are working continually to improve and expand the use of this technology.
 Abundant rivers and lakes provide an easy way to create power while avoiding the use of coal.

 So what’s next on the agenda?
-One possibility is underwater transmission cables from Iceland to the U.K. to send them extra power.
+Possible underwater transmission cables from Iceland to the U.K. to send them extra power.
 Speaking of other countries, there are unique power outage causes around the world.
 At Generac, we explore what those are.

 While Iceland is a leader in power technology, every country deals with its own electricity and energy challenges.
 You’d be surprised to learn what different things can cause power outages worldwide.
 Learn more about these on our page about Causes of a Power Outage U.S. vs. Worldwide.